u-train/docs/breaking-changes.md

 Please immediately update your code to fix any deprecation warnings.

 - `teverse` namespace forwarded to `core`.
-- `tevgit:` for locating scripts in require has been deprecated.
+- `tevgit:` for locating scripts in require has been deprecated. test